 One

-2009, but growers first planted vineyards here between
+growers first planted vineyards here between 1914 and

 Winemaking History.

-together to research and write the petition for federal
+Prosser) worked together to research and write the

-the area's history related to the growing of grapes and the
+and the area's history related to the growing of grapes

 With a total of